 A PT summer holds experiences that you will never forget: dancing with kids, laughing with teammates, realizing a passion, exploring a city, witnessing the profound love of God.

 Here’s a quick overview of what our interns do:

 In many ways working with Project Transformation in the summer program exceeds participating in a summer job and crosses into a summer life.
 The time expectations can be great, but the potential for personal rewards that come from this kind of commitment are even greater.
 While much is expected of each intern, much is given in return in the form of love from the kids, support and fun from living in a community, and the energy created by exploring your own personal potential to impact the world around you.

+A resume and contact information for 3 references are required to complete the application.
 Applicants must have completed one year of college or be at least 19 years old before the internship begins, and must have the legal right to work in the U.S.

 To understand other expectations should you be selected, review the Partner Church Letter of Commitment and be prepared to speak to your pastor.